hhtao/slidev-ai/README.md

 ---

-*"From concept to presentation in minutes"* - The Slidev AI Team
+*"From ideas to presentations to content distribution — our mission is to shorten the distance."* - The Slidev AI Team